-To complete the Consent to Disclosure of Personal Information Form, select the link above.
+To complete Form 183A and the Terms and Conditions of Applying Form, select the links above.

-This Chairs for Women in Science and Engineering Program (CWSE) was launched in 1996.
+The Chairs for Women in Science and Engineering (CWSE) Program was launched in 1996.
 The goal of the program is to increase the participation of women in science and engineering, and to provide role models for women active in, and considering, careers in these fields.
 The CWSE Program is regional—with one Chair for each of the Atlantic, Quebec, Ontario, Prairies, and British Columbia/Yukon regions.
-NSERC funding must be matched by cash contributions from corporate sponsors.
+NSERC funding must be matched by cash contributions from supporting organizations.

 Chairs are tenable at any NSERC-eligible Canadian university within a designated region.
-Chairholders are approved for a five-year term, renewable for an additional three years if progress is satisfactory and support from the sponsoring organization(s) continues.
+Chairs are approved for a five-year term, renewable for an additional term of three to five years.

-In addition, NSERC will match university cash contributions up to $20,000 to support a postdoctoral fellow or research engineer to help chairholders maintain their research activity at a high level during their tenure as a CWSE.
+NSERC will also match host university cash contributions of $20,000 with $25,000 to support a postdoctoral fellow or research engineer to help the chairholders maintain their research activity at a high level during their tenure as a CWSE.
 Note: The Chair must hold NSERC research funding as the primary investigator to be eligible to receive the $25,000 to support a postdoctoral fellow.

-Chairholders are expected to contribute up to 50 percent of their time to the activities of the chair and the remaining time to their professor/researcher activities at the university.
-The contributions from NSERC and the corporate sponsor(s) can be used to cover part of the chairholder’s salary plus the cost of activities associated with the chair.
-The contributions from NSERC and the corporate sponsor(s) to the salary of the chairholders will be commensurate with the release time from normal teaching and administrative activities granted by the host institution) will be considered as a contribution that can be matched by NSERC funds (project component).
+Chairholders are expected to contribute up to 50 percent of their time to the activities of the Chair and the remaining time to their professor/researcher activities at the university.
+If the chairholder’s salary is wholly covered by the host institution, the portion of the salary corresponding to the Chair’s activities (commensurate with the release time granted by the host institution) will be considered as a contribution that can be matched by NSERC funds (project component).
 Alternatively, NSERC and supporting organization funds may also be used to cover a portion of the salary corresponding to the Chair’s activities (salary component).
-For instance, if the candidate proposes to spend 25 percent of her time on chair-related activities, the contributions from NSERC and the sponsor(s) can be used to defray up to 25 percent of her salary; proposals where the host institution pays the candidate's entire salary will be accepted).
+For instance, if the candidate proposes to spend 50 percent of her time on Chair-related activities, the contributions from NSERC and the supporting organization(s) can be used to defray up to 50 percent of her salary.
 The university will be responsible for any salary increments over the course of the award due to merit, progression through the ranks and inflation.
 Applications that contain a salary component must be clearly indicated as such.

 If additional funding commitments are secured after a chair has started, NSERC will consider adjusting its level of funding.
-Requests for additional matching funds (up to the maximum total of $90,000) should be supported by a full description of the changes that will result from the additional funding and by a revised budget.
+Requests for additional funds (up to the maximum total of $135,000) must be supported by a full description of the changes that will result from the additional funding and by a revised budget.

 Chair candidates must be women and meet NSERC's regular eligibility criteria to apply for or receive NSERC funding.
-Candidates (already holding a faculty appointment at a Canadian university) must either hold a current NSERC Discovery Grant or be awarded one prior to taking up the chair.
-Chairs can be conditionally awarded to candidates not currently holding a Discovery Grant, provided they obtain one during the next competition.
-However, no funding will be released and the chair will not be announced until the grant is obtained.
+Candidates (already holding a faculty appointment at a Canadian university) must either hold a current NSERC Discovery Grant or be awarded one prior to taking up the Chair.

 Apart from the basic structure outlined below, the proposal is free form.
-It allows the university the flexibility to be creative and innovative in structuring the chair and the chair’s Action Plan.
-The university should make the best possible case for the establishment of the best possible chair, in line with the university’s goals, priorities, aspirations and resources.
+This allows the university the flexibility to be creative and innovative in structuring the Chair and the Chair’s Action Plan.
+The university should make a strong case for the establishment of the best possible Chair, in line with the university’s goals, priorities, aspirations and resources.

 The summary should clearly outline, in point form, the proposed activities and where they will have an impact with respect to the program objectives.

-University’s strategy towards Women in Science and Engineering
+University’s strategy towards women in science and engineering (maximum 5 pages)

 The university should outline its strategy in the context of the objectives of the CWSE program, noting:

-Completed applications should be sent to the following address:
+By mail: Alternatively, completed applications can be sent to the following address: